 Here are more detailed rules of thumb.

-- If you are not sure, use default Client-side.
-The grid can handle massive (100k+) amounts of data.
+- If you are not sure, use default Client-Side.
+The grid can handle massive amounts of data (100k+ rows).
 The grid will only render what's visible on the screen (40 rows approximately, depending on your screen size) even if you have thousands of rows returned from your server.
 You will not kill the grid with too much data - rather your browser will run out of memory before the grid gets into problems.
-So if you are unsure, go with Client-side row model first and only change if you need to.
-With Client-side, you get sorting, filtering, grouping, pivoting and aggregation all done for you by the grid.
-All of the examples in the documentation use the Client-side model unless specified otherwise.
+So if you are unsure, go with Client-Side Row Model first and only change if you need to.
+With Client-Side, you get sorting, filtering, grouping, pivoting and aggregation all done for you by the grid.
+All of the examples in the documentation use the Client-Side model unless specified otherwise.